shanky1947/Recgnizing-Textual-Entailment-NLP/README.md

 It solves RTE (Recognizing textual entailment) problem using sentence extraction to cover semantic variation by extracting subject, predicate and object from each sentence.

+## Dataset
+Dataset used is Third Pascal Recognizing Textual Entailment Challenge (RTE-3) dataset.
+It has approximately has 800 pairs text (T) and hypothesis (H) with labels as True or False showing whether T entails H or not.

+## Methodology
+* Preprocessing- Formation of parse tree using Stanford NLP library.  Sentence extraction- Used part of speech and parse tree for sentence extraction.
+* Part of sentence extraction- Subject, Predicate and Object- Used part of speech tag and syntactic parse tree.
+* Feature extraction and classifier- TF-IDF is used for word weighing and feature table is formed.
+* After feature extraction, any classification algorithm can be used to classify whether the text and hypothesis are entailed or not